ywp-sein/released_and_set_free/src/pondering/13-absolute-victory.md

 But the truth remains: they are losers, and they will always be losers.

 Our stance is secure: the battle belongs to the Lord.<br>
-We trust Him—knowing that even in pain and sorrow, He provides hope, joy, and every good thing.<br>
+We trust Him—knowing that even in pain and sorrow, He provides hope, joy, and goodness for His beloved children.<br>
 God allows trials, but He also gives us direct access to His strength, His hope, and His joy through Jesus Christ, making us stronger.

 It is DONE.<br>